 The main issue with proof-of-stake is that it requires a fairly high level of technical knowledge, along with an enormous initial investment, from the validator.
 Having to make these costly investments has the potential of leading to an exclusively rich blockchain, where only the wealthy can become validators.

-There are both pros and cons between proof-of-stake and proof-of-work.
-Of course there is no right or wrong answer, only many different points of view.
+There are both pros and cons between Proof Of Work Vs Proof Of Stake.
+Of course, there is no right or wrong answer, only many different points of view.
 In the end, both consensus mechanisms will be part of cryptocurrency for a very long time and it’s highly likely that if you interact with cryptocurrencies, then you will be working with both systems.

 At Think10, we’re committed to providing forward-thinking entrepreneurs with the support that you need for long-term success.
 We take an informed and reasonable approach to investment, and are always thinking ten steps ahead.
 If you want to learn more about how consensus mechanisms work – contact us today.